rob-blackbourn/demo-pydantic-generic-serialization/README.md

 There's a bunch of code here.
 The key part is in `deserialize_model_from_dict` where we can see the inverse of the serialization.
-It takes the module name and class name from the dictionary and creates the class, from which it validates the dictionary.
+It takes the module name and class name from the supplied dictionary and creates the model class, from which it validates the model.

 The rest of the code provides the plumbing for pydantic.
 The entrypoint is the `validate_model` function.
 This gets called via a number of different routes.